-If there is a current Teen Mania participant (Global Expeditions missionary or Honor Academy intern) that you would like to provide financial support for, you can use their ID# (get this directly from the participant) to donate towards them online, by phone, or through the mail.
+If there is a current Teen Mania participant (Global Expeditions missionary) that you would like to provide financial support for, you can use their ID# (get this directly from the participant) to donate towards them online, by phone, or through the mail.

-If you would like to donate directly to Teen Mania Ministries and/or become a regular supporter, you may click here.
+If you would like to donate directly to Teen Mania International and/or become a regular supporter, you may click here.

-Checks can be written to Teen Mania Ministries and mailed to:
+Checks can be written to Teen Mania International and mailed to:

 *If your check is for a specific participant, please include a note with their ID number.
 If it is for a specific cause or department, please include a note with your donation.